Link Search Menu Expand Document (external link)

 • WAL journal files (Open flag SQLITE_OPEN_WAL)

 In accordance with the previous implementation of the encryption extension only main database files and journal files (rollback as well as WAL) will be handled (marked in bold in the above list).
-Maybe support for handling encryption for temporary files will be added in the future, if there is a demand.
-However, based on SQLite’s Virtual File System encryption can be supported only for ordinary file based databases, not for memory based databases.

 Only the content of database pages will be encrypted.
 Just as in the previous implementation data structures used for housekeeping of journals will not be encrypted.
 Details of SQLite’s file formats can be found here.